Search

 If you’re stepping into the role of an AI Product Manager or aiming to improve in this field, here are some practical tips:

-1. Get a Good Grasp of AI Basics: You don’t need to be an AI expert, but you should understand the core concepts.
-Learn the basics of machine learning, deep learning, and how AI models are trained.
-This will help you communicate with your technical teams and make informed decisions about your product.
+1. Get a Good Grasp of AI Basics: You most likely do not need to be an expert in AI, but you should know the basics.
+Understand what is machine learning, and deep learning and how AI models are trained Helps you to communicate with your tech teams and results in making decisions for your product benefits.

 3. Keep the User in Mind: AI is just a tool—it’s how you use it that matters.
 Always think about how the AI will affect the user’s experience.
 For example, if your AI is designed to recommend products on an e-commerce site, make sure it’s recommending things that actually make sense for the user, not just whatever the algorithm churns out.